mineselectroweakgroup/Database_Extraction_Tool/READ_ME.txt.txt

 The user should never have to interact with the shell (i.e. 'Press Enter to Continue' is not good.), everything should be self contained within the GUI frame.

 - Plots do NOT appear inside GUI
 In addition (or if the user requests) to being stored in the Outputs/gnuPlot directory the plots should also appear in the GUI frame.

-- Plots all data, should only output evaluated nuclear structure data First section for each isotope in the ensdf.xxx files is the information we want, every section afterwards are individual experiments which we do not want.

-- ?Requires inputs into all Evaluated Nuclear Structure fields to produce plots

 - How to handle Theory and Sym inputs